 Written: 1 June 1998

 Canada is not suffering from a simple recession, though we often read that it is.
-Mergers and their downsizing, globalization and its restructuring, free trade and the flight of factories to low-cost labour areas, the retirement of the national debt and the disappearance of government deep pockets -- all these are part of the picture, but the most important factor is left out.
+Mergers and their downsizing, globalization and its restructuring, free trade and the flight of factories to low-cost labour areas, the mushrooming of the national debt and the disappearance of government deep pockets -- all these are part of the picture, but the most important factor is left out.
 Without appreciating that factor, nothing we do to address the situation will work.

 That factor is the permanent downsizing of the labour force through the capture of work by "labour-saving" technology.
 Sales force automation, syndicated selling, laboratory automation, warehouse management systems, automated booking, automated tellers, e-tickets, online banking, automated underwriting, automated front desk clerks -- all these "systems" have no other purpose than to reduce manpower.
 As Canadian Datasystems once wrote: "What is a computer for, if not to save labor?"
 "Saving labor" means eliminating wages, holiday pay, pension plans, security, careers, a future.
 It may also mean eliminating our ability to exist as a cohesive society.